nmdickso/Phys490FinalProject/README.md

 The paper of interest is "Discovering physical concepts with neural networks", by R. Iten, T. Metger, H.Wilming, L. del Rio, and R. Renner (arXiv:1807.10300v1 (2018)).

+Humans tend to build new models around existing ones, which can be counterproductive, calling into question whether current models are truly the simplest way of explaining data.
+The paper questions how machine learning can combat our limitations and tell us whether we are right or wrong in our modelling.
+A network can begin with no assumptions, unlike a human mind, completely unbiased.
+While neural networks have been applied to a variety of problems in physics, most work to date has focused on their efficiency or quality of predictions, without understanding what it  has really learned.

+The goal of this paper is to create a neural network which can learn physics.
+The paper introduces SciNet, a neural network architecture that models physical reasoning processes, which can be used to extract simple physical concepts from experimental data in an unbiased manner.
+The network compresses experimental data into a simple (latent) representation to answer questions about the system.

 ![helio](https://github.com/nmdickso/Phys490FinalProject/blob/veronica/images/helio.JPG)

 Human learning, as illustrated in figure a) below, consists of first compressing experimental observations into a simple representation (*encoding*).
 At a later time, if asked a question about the physical system, one can produce an answer using the representation, withouth the original data (*decoding*).
 For example, the observation can be a few seconds of watching someone ski down a hill.
 The representation can be parameters: speed (*v*) and initial position (*x<sub>0</sub>*).
 The decoder implements the appropriate equation of motion using the information provided by the representation, to produce an answer.